chordzz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 6. Displays the third line of the file iacta
 ### 7. Creates a file named \*\\'"Best School"\'\\*$\?*\*\*\*\*\*:) and contains text "Best School"
 ### 8. writes into the file "ls_cwd_content" the result of command ls -la
+### 9. Duplicates the last line of the file iacta
+### 10. Removes all the files that end with .js but are not directories
+### 11. Count all directories and sub-directories in a current directory excluding current and parent directory
+### 12.